 HOT AND HUMID 2020 HURRICANE SEASON

 As we approach the peak of hurricane season you’re probably noticing the air outside is feeling sticky and sometimes, oppressive.
 This air is typically well above 60% relative humidity (RH) and when it gets in your home, mold, mildew and dust mites are sure to follow.
-To ensure the continuous protection of your family’s health and structure of your home during any season, we recommend the use of a Santa Fe or Ultra Aire by Santa Fe dehumidifier.
+To ensure the continuous protection of your family’s health and the structure of your home during any season, we recommend the use of a Santa Fe dehumidifier.

 What is an Ideal Home RH?

 The Environmental Protection Agency (EPA) recommends an ideal relative humidity between 35% – 50%.
 High humidity levels in your home can greatly affect your comfort by causing you to feel either hot and sticky or cold and clammy, especially in your basement, while also contributing to smelly, musty odors in the home.

 WHAT YOU SHOULD DO AFTER A CATASTROPHIC STORM

 To help get your home’s RH level back to normal after a hurricane or other water-related events, be sure to follow these important safety measures before using your Santa Fe dehumidifier.

 - Do not operate in standing water or place the unit near open water.
 If used near a water source; be certain there is no chance the unit can fall into the water or get splashed and that it is plugged into a dedicated 15 amp circuit and Ground Fault Circuit Interrupter (GFCI) protected outlet.

 - Check your air filter to ensure it does not need to be changed – it should be white.
 When it turns a darker gray color it should be changed.
 Check and/or change the filter every 3-6 months.